SocialInteractionLab/problang-v2/index.md

 ## Acknowledgments

 This webbook builds closely on the foundation laid by Scontras, Tessler, and Franke in their Probabilistic Language Understanding course.
 We are grateful for their pioneering work in making formal pragmatics accessible through probabilistic programming.
-We also thank Kartik Chandra and the memo development team for creating a tool that makes neuro-symbolic modeling both expressive and efficient.
+We also thank Kartik Chandra and other memo developers for creating a tool that makes neuro-symbolic modeling both expressive and efficient.